 - They settled in this region and Madhya Pradesh became thickly populated.

 - They resided mostly in the Malwa plateau.
 Malwa has been ruled by many rulers from time to time in history.
 With roots in the Neolithic period, Malwa was established as one of the first powerful empires in the region, ‘Avanti’.

-- The capital of Avanti was Ujjain and comprised of major part of western Malwa.
+- The capital of Avanti was Ujjain and comprised of a major part of western Malwa.
 It was one of the sixteen Mahajanpadas of northern India.

 - It became a key region for the establishment of Hinduism, Buddhism, and Jainism.

-- Mahismati was also a big town in the western Malwa.
+- Mahismati was also a big town in western Malwa.
 Vidisa on the banks of river Betwa was the biggest town of the eastern Malwa and Eran was the military headquarters.